Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 First and foremost, let’s define “raw” or “living” food because the category includes a lot more then salads and raw vegetables!

 Raw foods are classified as “raw” if they are not heated above 115 degrees Fahrenheit/ 46 degrees Centigrade.
 I used to believe that raw foods were super healthy because they contain live enzymes that help us digest and process what we eat.
 (I’d read that once food is heated past 115 degrees Fahrenheit/ 46 degrees Centigrade, these enzymes are destroyed, which reduces our ability to absorb the nutrients from our food).
-But after meeting Gena Hamshaw from Choosing Raw at the NYC Vegetarian Food Festival this year, I learned that the “live” enzymes get destroyed as soon as they hit the acid in our stomachs.
+But after meeting Gena Hamshaw from Choosing Raw at the NYC Vegetarian Food Festival, I learned that the “live” enzymes get destroyed as soon as they hit the acid in our stomachs.

 So why eat raw?